By the end of this section, you will be able to:

 To protect against bank runs, Congress has put two strategies into place: deposit insurance and the lender of last resort.
 Deposit insurance is an insurance system that makes sure depositors in a bank do not lose their money, even if the bank goes bankrupt.
 About 70 countries around the world, including all of the major economies, have deposit insurance programs.
 In the United States, the Federal Deposit Insurance Corporation (FDIC) is responsible for deposit insurance.
 Banks pay an insurance premium to the FDIC.
 The insurance premium is based on the bank’s level of deposits, and then adjusted according to the riskiness of a bank’s financial situation.
 In 2009, for example, a fairly safe bank with a high net worth might have paid 10–20 cents in insurance premiums for every $100 in bank deposits, while a risky bank with very low net worth might have paid 50–60 cents for every $100 in bank deposits.

-Bank examiners from the FDIC evaluate the balance sheets of banks, looking at the value of assets and liabilities, to determine the level of riskiness.
-The FDIC provides deposit insurance for about 6,509 banks (as of the end of 2014).
+Bank examiners from the FDIC evaluate the banks' balance sheets, looking at the asset and liability values to determine the risk level.
+The FDIC provides deposit insurance for about 4,914 banks (as of the third quarter of 2021).
 Even if a bank fails, the government guarantees that depositors will receive up to $250,000 of their money in each account, which is enough for almost all individuals, although not sufficient for many businesses.
 Since the United States enacted deposit insurance in the 1930s, no one has lost any of their insured deposits.
 Bank runs no longer happen at insured banks.

 Lender of Last Resort